 Mortgage interest on real or personal property

-- payments of interest (not including any prepayment or payment of principal) on any business mortgage obligation on real or personal property incurred before February 15, 2020
+- payments of interest (not including any prepayment or payment of principal) on any business mortgage obligation on real or personal property signed before February 15, 2020

 Rent under a leasing agreement